About the Department

 locations banner

-By virtue of our relationship with NewYork-Presbyterian (NYP), we have the largest academic clinical service nationwide, consisting of approximately 300 inpatient beds that include highly specialized units, and diverse ambulatory services across our campuses at NYP/Weill Cornell Medical Center on Manhattan’s Upper East Side, NewYork-Presbyterian Westchester Behavioral Health Center in White Plains, New York and NewYork-Presbyterian Brooklyn Methodist in Brooklyn, New York.
-In addition, we have a robust outpatient program through the Medical College’s Physician Organization with over 120 clinicians offering a breadth of expertise and treatment approaches across Manhattan and Westchester.
+By virtue of our relationship with NewYork-Presbyterian (NYP), we have the largest academic clinical service nationwide, consisting of approximately 300 inpatient beds that include highly specialized units, and diverse ambulatory services across our campuses at NewYork-Presbyterian/Weill Cornell Medical Center on Manhattan’s Upper East Side, NewYork-Presbyterian Westchester Behavioral Health in White Plains, New York, and NewYork-Presbyterian Brooklyn Methodist in Brooklyn, New York.
+In addition, we have a robust outpatient program through the Weill Cornell Medicine’s Physician Organization with over 120 clinicians offering a breadth of expertise and treatment approaches across Manhattan and Westchester.

-We have internationally recognized research Institute’s and programs devoted to studying human development across the lifespan including the Sackler Institute for Developmental Psychobiology, the Weill Cornell Institute of Geriatric Psychiatry, the Personality Disorders Institute, Program for Anxiety and Traumatic Stress, and the Center for Autism and the Developing Brain Our research ranges from basic developmental neurobiology, to novel treatment development, to developing and implementing a model program for community delivery of mental health services.
-We have a rich tradition of scholarship generated from our DeWitt Wallace Institute of Psychiatry: History, Policy, & the Arts, a unique program with an objective to carry out, encourage, and advise scholarship in a broad range of historical topics that are relevant to the present day theory and practice of psychiatry.
+Our department has a rich tradition of scholarship generated from our DeWitt Wallace Institute of Psychiatry: History, Policy, & the Arts, a unique program with an objective to carry out, encourage and advise scholarship in a broad range of historical topics that are relevant to the present day theory and practice of psychiatry.
 The program is also home to the Oskar Diethelm Library, the library of record for American psychiatry and one of the greatest such collections in the world.

 We are distinguished by our large, diverse, and accomplished faculty of over 200 full-time and 500 voluntary faculty.
 We are also enriched by our collaborations with the clinical and basic science community across Weill Cornell Medicine’s other departments and programs including Weill Cornell Medicine – Qatar as by our strategic partnerships with prestigious institutions such as Rockefeller University and Memorial Sloan Kettering Cancer Center.

 The next several years will be an exciting time in which rapid advances in the study of neurobiology will be changing our understanding of brain circuitry-syndrome relationships ultimately leading to neurobiologically-informed treatments.
 These advances will occur in the context of an evolving mental health delivery system.
-Building on a tradition of excellence, our program’s future initiatives will be aimed at leveraging scientific advances to develop innovative diagnostic tools, treatments, and models of care while we continue to deliver state-of-the art care to patients and families and disseminate knowledge through our world-class educational programs.
+Building on a tradition of excellence, our program’s future initiatives will be aimed at leveraging scientific advances to develop innovative diagnostic tools, treatments and models of care while we continue to deliver state-of-the art care to patients and families and disseminate knowledge through our world-class educational programs.

 Find A Physician